-The actuarial assumptions used in determining the pension obligations reflect management's best estimate of future economic events and involve both economic and demographic assumptions.
+The actuarial assumptions used in determining the pension obligations reflect management's best estimates of future economic events and involve both economic and demographic assumptions.
 The demographic assumptions include considerations such as mortality, withdrawals and retirement rates.
 The primary economic assumptions include the discount rate, salary escalation rate and the inflation rate.
 The discount rate is based on the long-term expected fund return, less a margin for adverse deviations.
 The inflation rate is based on the consumer price index and the salary escalation rate incorporates the most recent collective agreements, the inflation rate assumption and the long-term expectation of growth in wages.
 Each of the assumptions is updated periodically based on a detailed review of the Plan's actual results and expectations for future trends.

-A summary of the primary economic assumptions as at December 31 was as follows:
+A summary of the primary economic assumptions as at December 31 is as follows:

-2017 2016
+2020 2019

-Discount rate 5.5% 5.5%
+Discount rate 4.8% 5.2%

 Salary escalation rate

-- Union groups Per the most recent collective agreement Per the most recent collective agreement
+- Union groups Per the most recent Per the most recent

+collective agreement collective agreement

-Following expiry of collective agreements and non-unionized groups - average of 2.0% per year through 2019, 2.25% per year from 2020 through 2023, and 2.5% per year from 2024 2.0% per year through 2019 and grading to 2.5% per year by 2021
+Following expiry of collective agreements and non-unionized groups - average of 2.5% per year 2.5% per year

 Consumer price index 2.0% 2.0%

-Changes in long-term economic assumptions resulted in a net increase in the pension obligation of \$10 million (2016 - net increase of \$177 million).
-Changes to demographic assumptions resulted in a net decrease in the pension obligation of \$14 million (2016 - net increase of \$355 million).
+Changes in long-term economic assumptions and recognition of new collective agreements resulted in a net increase in the pension obligations of \$1,154 million (2019 - net increase of \$1,047 million).
+Changes to demographic assumptions resulted in a net increase of \$26 million in the pension obligations (2019 - net decrease of \$725 million).